David Leslie (racing driver): Touring car racing and GTs

 The company pulled out after that, and Leslie did only occasional races in 2000.
-Notably for the works Honda team in one round of the 2000 European Super Touring Cup and three rounds of the 2000 British Touring Car Championship – one for the works Honda team and two in the private PRO Motorsport Nissan Primera.
+Notably, for the works Honda team in one round of the 2000 European Super Touring Cup and one round of the 2000 British Touring Car Championship.
+He also did two further BTCC rounds that season in the private PRO Motorsport Nissan Primera and competed in the final round of the 2000 Swedish Touring Car Championship.
 He competed at the Spa 24 Hours that same year, sharing a Honda Accord with James Kaye and Mark Lemmer, but retired with engine failure.
 He also drove for Marcos in the 2000 British GT Championship for a select number of rounds, finishing on the podium at Croft.
 He contested the Speedvision Challenge in the US during 2001 in addition to another outing in the British GT Championship (Knockhill), once again in a Marcos and finishing on the class podium.

 Leslie driving for Proton at Brands Hatch during the 2003 British Touring Car Championship season.

-He joined Proton in the BTCC for the 2002 and 2003 seasons, but the project was not a great success.
+Leslie joined Proton in the BTCC for the 2002 and 2003 seasons, but the project was not a great success.
 He did, however, manage to secure two third-place results and was the best-placed Proton in both seasons.
 Thereafter Leslie provided commentary for Eurosport on the World Touring Car Championship series, although he continued to occasionally participate in the Britcar series.

-For the past three years, he had been lecturing Motorsports Management, part-time at Swansea Metropolitan University.
+For the past three years, Leslie had been lecturing Motorsports Management, part-time at Swansea Metropolitan University.

 Allan McNish credited the start he, David Coulthard, and Dario Franchitti were given at the start of their careers as largely to Leslie and his late father David senior.